Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 4. Riser Size

-The riser size is another important factor to consider when choosing a recurve bow.
+The riser size is another important factor to consider when choosing the best recurve bows.
 The riser is the part in the middle of the recurve bow that you hold.
 You can choose the size of the riser.
 They come in three sizes: 23 inches, 25 inches, and 27 inches.
 The riser size affects the overall length of the bow.

 5. Limb Material